contaware/py-docs-notes/README.md

    list, set, dict
    ```

    - Shallow copies (with `.copy` or [slicing](#slicing)) only make a copy of the first level objects, sublists remain referenced.
-To copy everything use the module `copy.deepcopy`
+To copy everything use the `copy` module with its `copy.deepcopy()` function.

 To check whether two objects point to the same object us the identity operators `is` (not identity operator `is not`).
-Get the object id with `id(x)` and the object type with `type(x)`.
+Get the object id with `id(obj)` and the object type with `type(obj)`.

 In Python functions are using **pass-by-assignment**.
 When we call a function, each parameter becomes a new nickname to the given object:

-- If we pass in immutable arguments, then we have no way of modifying
-the arguments themselves, it can look like Python uses the **pass-by-value**.
+1. If we pass-in immutable arguments, then we cannot modify the arguments themselves, the resulting behavior is **pass-by-value**.

-- If we pass in mutable arguments, then we can change them, it can look
+2. If we pass-in mutable arguments, then we can change them, the resulting behavior is **pass-by-reference**.
-like Python uses a **pass-by-reference**.

 ## Operators